A Characterization of Uniquely Representable Graphs: Proof of the Main Results

-\begin{step}{2} In the second part of the proof, we show that if $G$ is uniquely representable, then it is a block graph.
-Assume to the contrary that $G$ is not a block graph. $G$ must be distance-hereditary, otherwise, Theorem \ref{Tunique1} would lead to a contradiction.
+\begin{step}{1 ($G\in\mathcal{C}_{ur}^{m}\Rightarrow G$ \normalfont{is a block graph})} Assume to the contrary that $G$ is not a block graph.
+It follows from $G\in\mathcal{C}_{ur}^{m}$ that $G$ is distance-hereditary by Theorem \ref{Tunique1}, and we obtain from Proposition \ref{Pblock} and Observation \ref{Oindc5} that $G$ contains an induced subgraph $H$ that is either a diamond or a cycle of length $4$.